 Damages caused by someone else’s negligence are more rampant than you think.
 Knowing the basics of the Personal injury law in Florida can go a long way.
 Such personal injuries can disrupt your daily life and cause severe emotional distress, which is why you’re afforded the remedy of filing a lawsuit as the victim.

 Not only is this an enforcement of your rights, but also a reasonable way to recover compensation from your losses.

-Overview of Florida Personal Injury Law
+What Is Florida Personal Injury Law?

 Florida Statutes Title XLV (torts) and Florida Statutes Chapter 768 (Negligence) encompass personal injury cases in Florida.
 Torts are civil liabilities that arise when civilians cause injuries to one another.